 This will completely remove TypeIt4Me and your Mac will forget it was ever installed.
-If you later change your mind, you can reinstall it for free from the Purchased section of the Mac App Store.
+If you later change your mind and re-install TypeIt4Me you'll need to re-enter your licence code to prevent it regularly popping up messages asking you to register.